saikrishnamusunuru/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

 Although learners in your course may be able create their own teams in open team-sets, you can seed open team-sets with a few teams to give learners some ideas for their own teams.

+For instructor-managed team-sets, you can also create teams in bulk, using the CSV upload tool.
+See :ref:`Managing Teams via CSV Upload`

 Course team members who have the **Staff**, **Admin**, **Discussion Admin**, or **Discussion Moderator** role can create new teams within team-sets.